Lotux03/Chessium/README.md

 # Install
 Get the windows-x86-64 version of [Stockfish](https://github.com/official-stockfish/Stockfish/releases/download/sf_18/stockfish-windows-x86-64.zip)

-Put the Executable from Stockfish into a folder with Chessium.py
+Put the Executable from Stockfish into a folder with Chessium.py (next to `main.py`)

-Open Chessium.py in a terminal open in that directory.

-Run `./chessium.py`

-Unless running a terminal with administrative privlages, then run" `chessium.py`
+Open `Install Dependencies.bat`

+Then Open `Run.bat`